CASP-Systems-BU/Gadget/experiments/README.md

-## Experiment with RocksDB
+## Experiment with Lethe
-- Install RocksDB on your system
+- Install Lethe on your system
 - Do the following commands to copy the RocksDB wrapper:
 ```
 cd src/include/gadget/kvwrappers/
 cp rocksdb.main RocksDBWrapper.h
 cd -
 ```
-- Now copy the content of CMake.Rocks to the Gadget's main CMake file
+- Now copy the content of CMake.Lethe to the Gadget's main CMake file
 ```
-cp experiments/CMake.Rocks src/CMakeLists.txt
+cp experiments/CMake.Lethe src/CMakeLists.txt
 ```
 - Change lines 65 of `src/CMakeLists.txt` to the path of your installed RocksDB
 - Now compile Gadget and user a config file to do the experiment.
 In the config file, set the wrapper type of `rocksdb` (note that lethe and rocksdb use the same wrapper)